 How to Write an Acrostic Poem

 Want to write your own acrostic poem?
-Follow these steps to unlock your creativity:
+Follow these tips to unlock your creativity:

 Chosen word: GATHER